Ready to Apply

 Consult this timeline as you prepare your application.
 Although the application deadline is not until February, consider applying early as we have a rolling admissions process.

 This timeline does not include steps you may wish to take in the months leading up to the opening of the application.
-We highly recommend taking time to prepare for the LSAT, write several drafts of your personal statement, ask your letters of recommendation, and gather all of your required transcripts.
+We highly recommend taking time to prepare for the LSAT, write several drafts of your personal statement, ask for your letters of recommendation, and gather all of your required transcripts.

 If you have researched your law school options thoroughly and have determined that Berkeley Law is your first choice law school, then you may wish to apply through the binding early decision (BED) application.
 Click on the graphic below to read about the requirements, benefits, and important dates for the BED application:

-Academic Record: The CAS Report
+Academic Record and The CAS Report

-image of a folder with items in itLSAC operates a service that collects and analyzes data for admission to all ABA-approved law schools, known as the Credential Assembly Service (CAS).
+LSAC operates a service that collects and analyzes data for admission to all ABA-approved law schools, known as the Credential Assembly Service (CAS).
+Regardless of whether or not an applicant takes the LSAT or another standardized exam, they must create an account with CAS.
 You must send transcripts to CAS from all of the schools you attended after high school, including community colleges and graduate programs.

 What are we looking for in your academic record?